the-anna-project/annad/doc/development/debugging.md

 GOPATH=$(pwd)/.workspace/ go generate ./... && GOPATH=$(pwd)/.workspace/ go test ./index/clg/collection -v -run Test_FeatureSet_GetFeaturesByCountFeatureSet_Expected -cpuprofile cpu.out -memprofile mem.out
 ```

-Having the binary and profiles in place we can visualize the programms memory
+Having the binary and profiles in place we can visualize the programs memory
 and CPU usage like that.
 The created PDFs in this case can simply be viewed in
 your browser.
 ```